t-silvers/epiclock/epi-clocks-review/report.md

 ## Introduction

-Aging manifests through a variety of phenotypes that emerge in later years, and the relationship between chronological age and the onset of these traits remains complex and inconsistent.
+Aging manifests through a variety of phenotypes that emerge during late adulthood and senescence.
+The relationship between chronological age and the onset of these traits, however, remains complex and inconsistent.
 An older individual might present as clinically "younger" in some respects, while others may never exhibit certain signs of aging.
-Moreover, with the advent of anti-aging therapies, there is an unmet need to measure *biological* aging instead of *chronological* aging[^1].
-In other words, a distinction must be made between ordinary clocks that measure age in linear time and aging clocks that measure aging phenotypes.
-To this end, DNA methylation-based age predictors (‘epigenetic clocks’) have emerged in the past decade, which measure biological aging based on methylation at a defined set of sites[^2][^3].
+Moreover, with the advent of anti-aging therapies, there is an unmet need to measure *biological* age instead of *chronological* age[^1].
+In other words, a distinction must be made between ordinary clocks that measure age in linear time and biological clocks that measure senescence-associated phenotypes.
+DNA methylation-based age predictors (‘epigenetic clocks’) have emerged in the past decade to address the need for biological clocks[^2][^3].

-The idea that a constant rate of molecular change can be used to measure time is among the oldest ideas in molecular evolution[^4].
+The idea that a constant rate of molecular change can be used to measure time is among the oldest ideas in the field of molecular evolution[^4].
 Similar to epigenetic clocks, evolutionary clocks were readily adopted and used extensively to date speciation events.
-As statistical genomics approaches matured, it became clear that many of the earliest findings based on evolutionary clocks were biased by inadequate methodologies[^5][^6].
+As statistical genomics approaches matured, it became clear that many of the earliest findings based on these clocks were biased by inadequate methodologies[^5][^6].
 Because epigenetic clocks measure individuals over a lifespan, as opposed to species over millions of years, they do not suffer from the same issues that beset early evolutionary clocks.
 Nevertheless, epigenetic clocks are still in their infancy and yet already have their own challenges[^7].

 Epigenetic clocks have been widely embraced in aging research as the definitive measure of biological aging.
-While these clocks boast remarkable accuracy in predicting chronological age—and possibly biological age too—the underlying theory that would substantiate this parlor trick remains scant.
-As a result, we have pinpointed three "overriding" challenges to epigenetic clock theory, cast as questions:
+While these clocks boast remarkable accuracy in predicting chronological age—and possibly biological age too—there remains scant underlying theory to substantiate this parlor trick.
+We have pinpointed three "overriding" challenges to epigenetic clock theory, cast as questions:

 1. What do epigenetic clocks measure?
-2. Could sophisticated statistical methods improve epigenetic clocks?
+2. Are epigenetic clocks statistically sound?
 3. Is the study and usage of epigenetic clocks justified?

 The purpose of this report is to provide a technical overview of the theory behind epigenetic clocks through the lens of these three challenges.
 We begin with a brief summary of the emerging theory, followed by a review of the literature.
 We then introduce the notation and mathematical background necessary to understand the theory.
 We then describe the methods and approaches used to develop epigenetic clocks, including data sources and preprocessing, model development, and analysis techniques.
 We conclude with a discussion of the current state of the theory and future directions.